 Although this approach – known as "naive forecasting" – isn't perfect, it does not mean that it is completely useless, though.
 It provides an idea of the average demand for inventory in your business, and it can be used as a baseline against other, more advanced, forms of forecasting.

 Demand Forecasting and the Importance of External Variables

 Your business organisation does not exist in a vacuum, nor does it function independently of other agencies and organisations.
 Many external factors can affect the sales and inventory demand in your organisation.

 Factors like new competition, advances in technology, seasonal changes in consumer demand, production and labour issues, problems with your vendors, macroeconomic factors (such as inflation and recession), new laws: all of these can have a significant impact on future inventory demands.

 This is why demand forecasting is essential.
 It tries to take into account all these external variables.
 However, given the complex array of potential factors, it is impossible to have a single technique or approach that covers them all.

-As a result, demand forecasting can be split into many different techniques, all of which fall broadly under two major categories.
+As a result, demand forecasting can be split into many different techniques, all of which fall broadly under two major categories: quantitative and qualitative.